nilsbunger/parcel-browser/README.md

 If you haven't loaded any data, you should see an OpenStreetMap map at /map, but you won't see parcels.

+# Management commands

+In `world/management/commands/` you'll find our custom command-line commands for doing ETL and various other processing.
+This is the easiest place to write code that isn't a web request.

+You can add a new file in this directory and it will magically become a Django mgmt command, eg `./manage.py <command> <params>`, where <command> is the name of the file you created.

+Some examples:
+* `LOCAL_DB=0 ./manage.py scrape --fetch --no-cache` -- daily scraping run.
+Requires Wireguard tunnel to cloud postgres to be running
+* `./manage.py` -- list all management commands.
+The commmands we created are in `world` and `co` apps.

 # Simulating production environment locallly

 1. Build frontend files: